Dara433/e-commerce-platform/README.md

 <u>Step 8: Log in to DockerHub</u>

-The calls the official docker action to log in, supplies DockerHub username and password, that is securly stored as a secret in settings -- Secrets and variables ---- Actions -- Repository Secrets
+The calls the official docker action to log in, supplies DockerHub username and password, that is securly stored as a secret in githubsettings -- Secrets and variables ---- Actions -- Repository Secrets

 ![alt text](img/19..png)